Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The subscription includes unlimited storage.

-• The solution is very scalable, and there are no “hidden costs”.
+• The solution is very scalable, with no “hidden costs”.

 • The 24/7 support is rated very good.